anhba817/system-design/gaming-leaderboard/README.md

 Further improvement:
 ------
-- Decouple Front-end Services: Separate the web server (handling static content and API calls) from the WebSocket server (handling real-time updates) and implement service discovery to manage communication between them.
+- Decouple Front-end Services: Separate the web server (handling static content and API calls) from the SSE broadcaster (handling real-time updates) and implement service discovery to manage communication between them.
 - Adopt Microservices: Transition to a microservice architecture by breaking the system into multiple smaller, independent services.
 This will allow for independent development, deployment, and granular scaling of each function.
 - Adopt CQRS: Split the write (command) and read (query) responsibilities into distinct services to simplify scaling and enable specialized optimizations for each workload.